saewool/Blowing16-PolyInfinite/README.md

 BSD 3-Clause License

-Copyright (c) 2025, Blowing16 Authors.
+Copyright (c) 2025, saewool.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: